-- 5.1 No Nursery Teams, or Clubs having any official or unofficial obligation to or connection with another Club in the BBL, WBBL, National Basketball League is permitted to participate in: - 5.1.1 the same Division as its Principal Team (without the prior approval of Basketball England); and/or - 5.1.2 the Senior National Cup Competitions. - 5.2 A Nursery Team may contract directly with Players on its behalf and novate such rights under that contract in favor of its Principal Team, PROVIDED THAT provisions enabling this are specified in the Player's contract.

-- 5.3 A Nursery Team may use the same team-name and/or the same home venue as that of its Principal Team.
-Where a Nursery Team does not use the same home venue as its Principal Team, the Nursery Team must use a home venue within a 11- mile radius of the home venue of its Principal Team. - 5.4 Where a Club fields a Principal Team and Nursery Team(s) in a BBL, WBBL or National Basketball League Competition, all senior players shall only be licensed for one Team, with no movement permitted between the Teams except where a formal transfer occurs (in accordance with Regulation 20 below). - 5.5 Notwithstanding Regulation 5.4 above, any Under 23 British Player licensed for the Nursery Team, may be listed on the Scoresheet for the Principal Team during the Season ("Play-Up").
+- 5.1 No Nursery Teams, or Clubs having any official or unofficial obligation to or connection with another Club in the British Basketball National Championship Men, British Basketball National Championship Women, National Basketball League is permitted to participate in: - the same Division as its Principal Team (without the prior approval of Basketball England); and/or - the Senior National Cup Competitions (except where the principal team competes in the British Basketball National Championship Men or British Basketball National Championship Women). - 5.2 A Nursery Team may contract directly with Players on its behalf and novate such rights under that contract in favour of its Principal Team, provided that provisions enabling this are specified in the Player's contract. - 5.3 A Nursery Team may use the same team name and/or the same home venue as that of its Principal Team.
+Where a Nursery Team does not use the same home venue as its Principal Team, the Nursery Team must use a home venue within a 11- mile radius of the home venue of its Principal Team, unless otherwise approved by Basketball England. - 5.4 Where a Club fields a Principal Team and Nursery Team(s) in a British Basketball National Championship Men, British Basketball National Championship Women, or National Basketball League Competition, all senior players shall only be licensed for one Team, with no movement permitted between the Teams except where a formal transfer occurs (in accordance with Regulation 21 below). - 5.5 Notwithstanding Regulation 5.4 above, any Under 23 British Player licensed for the Nursery Team, may be listed on the Scoresheet for the Principal Team during the Season ("Play-Up").
 For the avoidance of doubt, there is no limit or restriction on the number of Matches an Under 23 Player can Play-Up.
-Players licensed for the Principal Team are not permitted to be listed on the Scoresheet for the Nursery Team ("Play-Down"). - 5.6 Any Under 23 Player that plays-up must participate in: - 5.6.1 fifty percent (50%) of Regular Season Matches for the Nursery Team in order to qualify for the Nursery Team play-off Matches; and - 5.6.2 fifty percent (50%) of National Cup Matches in order to qualify for the Nursery Team finals of that tournament.

-For clarity, this only applies to players in the Under 23 category, Under 18 players are able to Play up in a senior team without restriction.
+Players licensed by Basketball England for the Principal Team are not permitted to be listed on the Scoresheet for the Nursery Team ("Play-Down"). - 5.6 Any Under 23 Player that plays-up must participate in: - 5.6.1 fifty percent (50%) of available Regular Season Matches for the Nursery Team to qualify for the Nursery Team play-off Matches; and - 5.6.2 fifty percent (50%) of available National Cup Matches to qualify for the Nursery Team finals of that tournament. - For clarity, this only applies to players in the Under 23 category.
+Under 18 players can play up in a senior team without restriction. - 5.6.3 'Available matches' include all matches on the nursery teams schedule for the duration of the players registration.
+The player playing up on the same day does not make the nursery team match 'unavailable'.